alaatech-ai/alaatech-ai-challenge/README.md

 The mission is to write and share a new piece of code every 48 hours for the next 100 days.
 This repository serves as a timeline of my growth, logic building, and problem-solving skills.

 ## 🛠 Tech Stack
-- Languages:  C (Currently Learning)
+- Languages:  C and python (Currently Learning)
 - Tools: GitHub, VS Code, PYcharm, freecodecampus
-- Focus: c and python languages
+- Focus: basics, loops, functions, arrays(2d), pointers, strings,.....
 - # 📅 Progress Log
 |01|quadratic equation solution|
 |02| bmi calculator|